buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_4_Sell_Domains_As_NFTs.md

 We are able to mint NFTs using the standard known as `ERC721` which you can read more about [here](https://eips.ethereum.org/EIPS/eip-721).
 OpenZeppelin essentially implements the NFT standard for us and then lets us write our own logic on top of it to customize it.
 That means we don't need to write boilerplate code.
 It would be crazy to write a HTTP server from scratch without using a library, right?
 Similarly — it'd be crazy to just write an NFT contract from complete scratch!

 As for `Base64` - it has some helper functions created by someone else to help us convert the SVG used for our NFT image and the JSON for its metadata to `Base64` in Solidity.
-Create a file named `Base64.sol` in the libraries folder `libraries` and copy-paste the code from [here](https://gist.github.com/farzaa/f13f5d9bda13af68cc96b54851345832) into there.

 ```solidity
 using Counters for Counters.Counter;